yiechen1/Classroom-of-the-Elite-Shop-Portfolio-Project-/README.md

 # Classroom of the Elite Shop

 This project is a simple web shop interface for Classroom of the Elite light novels and manga.
 This is a Front-End Project.
+Here it is on CodePen to view: https://codepen.io/yiechen/pen/ZEgNegq

 ## Description
 This project is a Front-End Website showcasing Classroom of the Elite light novels and manga.
 It features: